hotasbooks/hotasbooks/_posts/News/2019-03-30-have-you-met-chris.md

 Earlier this month, I asked you to tell me what you wanted for Christopher Lowe, former Chief of Staff in The Politician's Wife.
 [Have you met ...
 Chris]({{site.baseurl}}/book-summary/have-you-met-chris) is the short but not sweet holiday romance you asked for!

 Don't want to read it in the blog?
-No problems, [download](https://dl.bookfunnel.com/yebe4xri8k) it and get a bonus sneak peak from The Politician's Wife.
+No problems, [download](https://dl.bookfunnel.com/yebe4xri8k) it and get a bonus sneak peek from The Politician's Wife.

 Enjoy!